Cover image for 8 critical usability issues in web design (and how to fix them)

 • Use flexible grids - Implement CSS Grid or Flexbox for layouts that adapt smoothly across breakpoints

-Issue 3: Confusing Navigation Structure
+Issue 3: Confusing navigation structure

-Navigation is the vehicle for task completion.
-Research debunks the "3-click rule"—users will tolerate longer paths if each step clearly indicates progress toward their goal.
-The real problem isn't click count; it's weak information scent.
+Research debunks the "3-click rule" as a design principle.
+Users will tolerate longer paths if each step clearly signals progress toward their goal.
+The real issue is not click count; it is weak information scent.

 Common navigation failures: